Q1: What is your background, & how did you first get involved with WordPress?

 Q2: What should readers know about all the stuff you’re doing in WordPress these days?

 After a year of commercializing Rating-Widget, we immediately started to generate solid revenues that we could live on.
 When we looked back on that year, we realized that the product was still the same widget I built back in 2010, in just less than two weeks, and that all of the heavy lifting during that year was related to the commercialization, the implementation of user-management, licensing, payments, marketing, software updates, etc. This disproportion in time investment just blew my mind, and that’s when I understood there’s a huge gap and an opportunity in the WordPress plugins and themes space.
 That’s how we started with Freemius – a complete monetization solution helping WordPress plugin and theme developers to create prosperous subscription based businesses, in a matter of minutes.
-While other solutions like Easy Digital Downloads or WooCommerce have some digital goods components, our sole focus is in plugins and themes.
+While other solutions like Easy Digital Downloads, WooCommerce and Shopify have some digital goods components, our sole focus is in plugins and themes.
 In addition, we are bringing fresh practices and perspective from our vast experience in the Software as a Service and conversion optimization worlds.

 We are capitalizing on 4 key world trends: